 The results of the aforementioned businesses are reported as discontinued operations for all periods presented.

-7. Facility Closures, Consolidations and Sale of Business
+6. Facility Closures and Consolidations

-During 2015, 2014 and 2013, the Company closed and consolidated several facilities, and also sold a business.
-The majority of the costs to implement the facility actions were incurred within the Company's Energy reportable segment.
+During 2016, 2015 and 2014, the Company closed and consolidated several facilities.
 See below for details of the most significant actions.